CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 #### Accordian Method for Word Lists

-For shorthand, I prefer the accordion column method.
 Write the longhand in one column and shorthand in the column beside it.
 Fold or cover the paper so you can only see the longhand.
 Write the shorthand in the next column, uncover the key, and note the mistakes.
 Adjust it so you can only see the shorthand.
 Write the longhand in the next column and note the mistakes.
 (You can save time and paper by saying the longhand but not writing it.
 Say it out loud and follow with your finger to avoid shortcuts.)
 Now repeat the process with only the words you didn’t get first try.
 Repeat again, until you have gotten each word correct more often than you got it wrong.

 Copy the words you did not get correct the first time to a page with tomorrow’s date.
 You will work on them again then.
 Copy the words you got correct the first time to another column (or page), marked with the date you want to review them.
 Words you always get correct the first time need to be reviewed less often.

+Gradually extend the time between reviews of words you always get correct.
+If you get a word wrong, demote it all the way down to every day, and make it earn its way up again.

 ## How to Take Dictation